 Educational Administration Quarterly (EAQ) uses an electronic submission and review process.
 Manuscripts should be submitted at http://mc.manuscriptcentral.com/eaq, where authors will be required to set up an online account in the SAGETRACK system powered by ScholarOne.

-Ordinarily, manuscripts should be 25 to 40 pages in length.
+Ordinarily, manuscripts should be 25 to 40 pages in length, inclusive of references, tables, and figures.
 All tables should be included in the electronic file.
 Figures may be submitted in separate electronic files, preferably as TIFF or JPEG images, although we can accept most other formats.
 Figures must be of sufficient resolution for high-end printing: 1200 dpi for line art, 300 dpi for grayscale, and 600 dpi for color.

 Manuscripts should follow the style of the 6th edition of the Publication Manual of the American Psychological Association (APA), including organization and structure, formatting of references, tables and figures, and all other APA formatting concerns.
 Authors should review the section in the manual on Self-Plagiarism.
 All copy should be typed, double-spaced in Times New Roman 12-point font with notes, references, tables, and figures appearing at the end of the manuscript per APA style.
 Manuscripts that do not adhere to all components of APA style will not be sent out for review.
 Please ensure that hyperlinks (e.g., http://eaq.sagepub.com/) and digital object identifier (doi) numbers in the manuscript are activated and correct.